Forward-Facing Truck Dash Cams: Everything You Need to Know

 Until it isn’t.

 Suddenly, your day flips upside down.
 A car zooms in front of you — one of those zippy little red sports cars where the driver is too cool for school — and promptly makes a lane change just feet in front of you.
 Then, horror of all horrors, they slow down.
 The car in front of them has slammed on its brakes.

 You can’t stop in time.
 Now instead of cruising down the road, you’re cruising into the back of Mr. Fancy Sports Car Guy.
 Instead of enjoying classic rock on the radio, you’re in the middle of an accident.
 And the worst part of it is that the motorists on the road think you’re the one who caused the accident and so does the responding officer on the scene.

 You immediately know that you’re going to be slammed with a ticket and you’ll be liable for the property damages and personal injuries.
-You know your trucking carrier and your fleet manager won’t be happy with you, and this accident could cause you to lose your job.
+You know your trucking carrier and your dispatcher won’t be happy with you, and this accident could cause you to lose your job.

 You’re driving for a carrier that has safety at the forefront of everything they do.
 That’s why they have forward-facing cameras in all their trucks.
 Your hard brake triggered an event, and the camera sent a clip of the footage to your safety team.
 The safety team sent the footage to the officer at the scene of the accident.
 They find out that you’re not at fault.
 The sports car had a last-minute lane change and cut you off.

 The fault is placed on the driver, and the officer tickets the other vehicle.
 You aren’t in trouble, and there won’t be any points against your safety score.

 It turns out that Mr. Fancy Sports Car Guy was driving without a license and the car wasn’t insured.
 The driver isn’t just getting a ticket — he’s getting arrested.